What is the MonarchTeach program?

 MonarchTeach is a program targeted for undergraduate mathematics, science, or technology majors who are interested in expanding their professional skills and exploring a career in secondary teaching.
 Most students can graduate in four years with a degree in his or her content area as well as obtain licensure as a highly qualified teacher.
 The program emphasizes field-based experiences early and throughout your college career.

 MonarchTeach students are Old Dominion University undergraduate mathematics, science, and technology majors who are interested in expanding their professional skills and exploring a career in secondary teaching.

 What are the special resources devoted to MonarchTeach students?

 MonarchTeach students enjoy program-specific options to support their academic work.
-Within a community of like-minded students, the MonarchTeach program provides resources such as free tutoring, program-specific classrooms, customized advising, a dedicated workspace equipped with technology tools, and a well-supported student organization.
+Within a community of like-minded students, the MonarchTeach program provides resources such as program-specific classrooms, customized advising, a dedicated workspace equipped with technology tools, and a well-supported student organization.
 In addition, MonarchTeach students will be eligible for scholarships and paid internships with educational organizations in the community.

 Will I graduate with a complete degree in science or mathematics and be able to go into a science- or mathematics-based profession if I decide not to pursue a teaching career?

 Yes.
 A graduate from MonarchTeach will be able to pursue professional options in either his or her content area or in teaching.